Get $300 off all mattresses

 |10 Year, Limited||Free to contiguous U.S.|

 While it is rarely the main factor customers use to choose their mattress, a company’s shipping policies can affect the overall convenience and expense of the purchase.
-Most bed in a box mattress companies offer free to-the-door delivery within the contiguous United States.
+Most mattress in a box companies offer free to-the-door delivery within the contiguous United States.
 For this shipping method, the mattress is compressed and wrapped in plastic before being placed in a cardboard box.
 The new owner is responsible for bringing the mattress into their home, unpacking it, and allowing it to decompress.

 Some mattress companies also offer other shipping services for an additional fee, which is non-refundable.
 Many companies ship to Alaska, Hawaii, and Canada, and some can expedite shipping.
 White Glove delivery may also be available.
 This provides a team to deliver and set up your new mattress.
 It also frequently includes old mattress removal.